High-Priority Expected Waiting Times in the Delayed Accumulating Priority Queue with Applications to Health Care KPIs: Notation and preliminaries

 We will make frequent use of the notion of an \emph{accreditation interval}, first introduced in \citet{stanford14apq}.
 For completeness, we restate the key concepts here.
+At any time $t$, let $\tau_t$ denote the time of the most recent service commencement.
+Further, let $V(\tau_t)$ denote the amount of priority accumulated at time $\tau_t$ by the customer who commenced service at time $\tau_t$.
+Define $M_2(t)$ to be the maximum amount of priority a \classname{}-2 customer could have accumulated by time $t$, given only the previous times at which a service commenced.
+More precisely, $M_2(t)=0$ when the queue is empty, and otherwise it is defined recursively by \*[ M_2(t) = \min\{M_2(\tau_t), V(\tau_t)\} + b(t-\tau_t). \] Note that the definition of $M_2(t)$ depends on $b$ but not $d$.

-A \classname{}-1 customer is \emph{accredited} if their accumulated priority is greater than the maximum amount of priority a \classname{}-2 customer could have accumulated at that time, given only the previous times at which a service commenced.
-Observe that a \classname{}-2 customer is always unaccredited by definition, and that an unaccredited customer will not be served until there are no accredited customers remaining in system.
-Then, each unaccredited customer entering into service generates an accreditation interval, which consists of their service time plus the service times of all accredited customers served before the next unaccredited service.
-We denote the random variable corresponding to an accreditation interval by $\acc$ and the LST by $\accs$, with a superscript for the queueing regime.
-Recalling the accreditation rate for the \apqname{}, let $\lamA_1 = \lam_1(1-b)$, with occupancy $\rhoA_1 = \lamA_1 / \mu$.
+A \classname{}-1 customer becomes \emph{accredited} once their accumulated priority at time $t$ is strictly larger than $M_2(t)$.
+Accreditation can never be undone, since the \classname{}-1 accumulated priority grows linearly with slope $1$ while $M_2(t)$ grows at most linearly with slope $b\leq 1$.
+A \classname{}-2 customer is always unaccredited by definition.
+Crucially, an unaccredited customer will not be served until there are no accredited customers remaining in system.
+Further, each unaccredited customer entering into service generates an \emph{accreditation interval}, which consists of their service time plus the service times of all accredited customers served before the next unaccredited service.
+We denote the CDF of the random variable corresponding to the length of an accreditation interval by $\acc$ and the LST by $\accs$, with a superscript for the queueing discipline.
+Lemma~4.2 of \citet{stanford14apq} shows that, under Poisson arrivals, customers in the APQ become accredited according to a Poisson process at rate $\lamA_1 = \lam_1(1-b)$, which we refer to as the \emph{accreditation rate}.
+For notational simplicity, we define $\rhoA_1 = \lamA_1 / \mu$.